 Dog shampoo should clean your dog, but it shouldn't clean out your wallet at the same time.
 For a low-cost dog shampoo that really works, try these dirt cheap ways to get your dog clean.
 As a bonus, you won't have to worry about chemicals in shampoos or scents that could irritate your allergies or your dog's allergies.

-- no harsh chemicals to irritate the skin
+- There are no harsh chemicals to irritate the skin.

-- neutralizes odors, rather than covering them up
+- You can neutralize odors, rather than cover them up.

 Dry Shampoo With Baking Soda for Your Dog

 While modern humans bathe daily, your dog needs a bath at least once every three months, according to the ASPCA.
 You may want to give him a wet bath as often as monthly.
 In between, frequent brushing and a dry bath with baking soda will help control odors and refresh his coat.

 This dry bath technique shouldn't be stressful for your pet.
 It will feel like you are petting him and giving him lots of love.
 Baking soda absorbs odors in your refrigerator, and will help take away that doggie smell, too.
 You'll need a cup of baking soda for a large dog, or half a cup for a smaller dog.

 - Sprinkle baking soda onto your dog's coat.
 You will want to avoid getting baking soda on his face, but be sure to get the base of the ears.

 - Rub it in with your hands, down through the fur to the skin.
 Massage it in.